 The same process can also be used to get to wilderness locations that you’re aiming for if you’re planning to do a little hunting, like we do for the grizzly bear location in the video below.
 In both cases, it’s a good idea to set a marker on where you’re aiming for, which will make it easier to navigate to when you’re flying in the wingsuit.

-Let us know how you’re getting on with the Far Cry 5 wingsuit controls on the PS4 and Xbox ONE in the comments below and you can share online with the buttons underneath the comments section.
+Let us know how you’re getting on with the Far Cry 5 wingsuit controls on the PS4 and Xbox ONE in the comments for the video above and you can share online with the buttons below.
 If you’re struggling with the analogue stick activation, we want to hear from you.
 You can see more videos for the 5th game in the series at www.youtube.com/playlist?list=PLMmhstpr6cwPL5P-4YdEj8kbbjwlbCZh7 and keep up to date with the latest from Ubisoft’s Far Cry with the official Twitter page at https://twitter.com/FarCrygame.